From

 a letter to Proba by Saint Augustine, bishop

-On the Lords
+On the Lords Prayer

-We need to use words so that
+e need to use words

 Thus, when we say: Hallowed

-be your name, we are reminding ourselves to desire that his name, which
+be Your name, we are reminding ourselves to desire that His name, which

 that it should not be held in contempt.
-But this is a help for men, not for
+But

-kingdom come, it will surely come whether we will it or not.
-But we are
+as for our saying: Your kingdom come, it will surely come whether we will

-stirring up our desires for the kingdom so that it can come to us and we
+the kingdom so that it can come to us and we can deserve to reign there.

 When we say: Your will be

-so that his will may be done in us as it is done in heaven by his
+obedient so that His will may be done in us as it

 When we say: Give us this

-day our daily bread, in saying this day we mean in this
+day our daily bread, in saying this day we mean “in this

-world.
+world.”
 Here we ask for a sufficiency by specifying the most important

-part of it; that is, we use the word bread to stand for everything.
+part of it; that is, we use the word “bread” to stand for everything.

 Or else we are asking for the sacrament of the faithful, which is necessary